gha3mi/forinv/README.md

 The `pinverse` module provides functions and subroutines for calculating the SVD and pseudoinverse of a matrix.
 It includes the following functionalities:

 - `svd`: Subroutine to compute the SVD of a matrix.
-- `pinverse`: Function to compute the pseudoinverse of a matrix using the SVD.
+- `pinv`: Function to compute the pseudoinverse of a matrix using the SVD.
 -----

 ## Tests